Search Results for

 Introduction

-Custom URL schemes provide a way to reference inside your app.
-Users can open a custom URL in the browser or tap on any link.
-Other apps can also trigger your app to launch with specific context data; for example, a photo library app might display a specified image.
+Custom URL schemes provide a way to reference content inside your app.
+Users can open a custom URL in the browser or tap on a link.
+Other apps can also launch your app with specific context data; for example, a photo library app might display a specified image.

 Configuration